An example driven introduction to probabilistic rough paths: Abstract

 \section{Abstract}

+In these notes, we provide an introduction to a new regularity structure used for solving rough mean-field equations.

-In this paper, we introduce a new concept: the Lions tree.
-These objects arise in Taylor expansions involving the Lions derivative and prove invaluable in classifying the dynamics of mean-field stochastic differential equations.
+The index set of this regularity structure is described a collection of novel objects which we refer to as Lions trees.
+These objects arise in Taylor expansions involving the Lions derivative and capture many of the desirable properties of mean-field dynamics.

-We discuss Lions trees, derive an Algebra spanned by Lions trees and explore how couplings between Lions trees lead to a coupled Hopf algebra.
-Using this framework, we construct a new way to characterise rough signals driving mean-field equations: the probabilistic rough path.
-A comprehensive generalisation of the ideas first introduced in \cite{2019arXiv180205882.2B}, these ideas promise powerful insights into how interactions with a collective determine the dynamics of an individual within this collective.
+This work represents a comprehensive generalisation of the ideas first introduced in \cite{2019arXiv180205882.2B} that promise powerful insights into how interactions with a collective determine the dynamics of an individual within this collective.

 {\bf Keywords:} Probabilistic rough paths, McKean-Vlasov equations, coupled Hopf algebras